 Margin Rating

-Wealthfront offers Portfolio Line of Credit, a margin service that lets customers borrow up to 30% of account value.
-Approval is automatic, with no credit check or repayment schedule.
+Wealthfront’s margin program is called Portfolio Line of Credit.
+It lets customers borrow up to 30% of account value.
+Approval is automatic, no credit check is required, and there is no set repayment schedule.

-The interest rate is low at 5.41%.
-The drawback is that it’s only for taxable robo accounts with $25,000 or more.
+The current interest rate is just 4.72%.
+The limitation is that it’s only available to certain taxable investing accounts with $25,000 or more.

-Borrowed funds can’t be used to buy more ETFs in the same account.
-Deposits go first toward repaying margin balances.
+Borrowed funds cannot be used to buy more ETFs in an automated account.
+Any deposits are first used to pay off margin debt.

 Learning